 TMS for Alzheimer’s disease

 TMS might have benefits for Alzheimer’s disease, a form of dementia.
-This disorder causes progressive memory loss and cognitive decline.
+This condition causes progressive memory loss and cognitive decline.

-According to newer research, it’s thought that TMS could help Alzheimer’s disease by altering the neural connections involved in memory and learning.
+According to 2020 research, TMS may help Alzheimer’s disease by altering the neural connections involved in memory and learning.
 However, more research is necessary to understand how TMS can manage Alzheimer’s disease.

 TMS for chronic pain

 TMS could potentially improve chronic pain conditions, such as fibromyalgia.
-A 2017 analysis shares that it may help by stimulating the motor cortex and controlling neurotransmitters involved in pain.
+A 2017 analysis notes that it may help by stimulating the motor cortex and controlling neurotransmitters involved in pain.

 TMS for nicotine addiction